-The Company's inability to continue as a going concern could have a negative impact on the company, including our ability to obtain needed financing.
+The Company's inability to continue as a going concern could have a negative impact on the Company, including its ability to obtain needed financing.
 The Company's condensed financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classifications of liabilities that might be necessary should it be unable to continue as a going concern.

 In order to continue as a going concern, the Company will need to raise additional funds.
-The Company has raised funds subsequent to the quarter end through an "at-the-market" offering, and plans to seek additional funding through public equity, including the "at-the-market" offering, private equity and debt financings.
-Additional funds may also be received from the exercise of warrants (Note 7) and the receipt of funds from the note receivable (Note 4).
+The Company has raised funds subsequent to the quarter end through an "atthe-market" offering, and plans to seek additional funding through public equity, including the "at-the-market" offering, private equity and debt financings.
+Additional funds may also be received from the exercise of warrants (Note 7).
 The terms of any additional financing may adversely affect the holdings or rights of the Company's stockholders.
 If the Company is unable to obtain funding, it could be required to delay, reduce or eliminate research and development programs and planned clinical trials which could adversely affect the Company's business operations.
+As previously disclosed the Company had anticipated beginning Phase II clinical trials for AL001 additional indications in the first quarter of calendar 2024.
+Due to the Company's inability to obtain significant additional financing, the Company has been unable to initiate those clinical trials and reduce its capital deficiency.